 * In 1956 the Boeing company, having achieved commercial success with the 707 jetliner, decided to focus on a new jetliner that could operate out of smaller airports and service the short to medium range market.
 Design considerations led to the selection of three engines for the aircraft, partly for safety through redundancy; partly because no two of the powerplants available at the time could get an aircraft of the desired size into the air.

-There was some nervousness at selecting three engines because US Federal Aviation Administration (FAA) flight rules were more restrictive for twin-engine aircraft than for four-engine aircraft, and the FAA didn't specify which set of rules would apply to three-engine aircraft.
+There was some uneasiness at selecting three engines because US Federal Aviation Administration (FAA) flight rules were more restrictive for twin-engine aircraft than for four-engine aircraft, and the FAA didn't specify which set of rules would apply to three-engine aircraft.
 The FAA ultimately decided that the rules for four-engine aircraft would apply to tri-jets, but the ambiguity over the matter made Boeing officials nervous at the outset.

 Another source of nerves was that while Eastern and United Airlines were interested in the new jetliner, predelivery orders didn't pour in at a satisfactory rate -- but the decision was made in 1960 to proceed with development anyway.
 The first "727" tri-jet was rolled out in November 1962, with initial flight on 9 February 1963, the aircrew being pilot Lew Wallick, copilot Dix Loesch, and flight engineer M.K.
 Shulenberger.
 The aircrew was impressed, but getting the 727 out the door would prove more expensive than anticipated.
 Difficulties were resolved, and the initial production "727-100" was certified in late 1963, with Boeing then selling 727s as fast as they could be built.